Inquisitor/tools/README.md

 cnv_transfer.sh
 -----------------
-_Utility to incremental inster (from last id) and update feature, made with delete and copy from vertica_
+_Utility to incremental instert (from last id) and update feature, made with delete and copy from vertica_

 vhealth
 ----------------